Rochester Hills, Michigan

 Rochester Hills is a city in Oakland County, Michigan, United States.
 A northern suburb of Detroit, Rochester Hills is located about 25 mi north of downtown Detroit.
 As of the 2020 census, the city had a population of 76,300.

-The area was first settled by European Americans in 1817, and organized as Avon Township in 1835.
-The City of Rochester incorporated in 1967, while the remaining area of Avon Township was incorporated and renamed the City of Rochester Hills in 1984.
-Considered a northern suburb of Metro Detroit, Rochester Hills is about 12 mi north of Detroit.
+The area was first settled by European Americans in 1817 and organized as Avon Township in 1835.
+The city of Rochester was incorporated in 1967, while the remaining area of Avon Township was incorporated and renamed the city of Rochester Hills in 1984.